Samuel-Benso/Refract-Documentation/refract-docs/docs/intro.md

 # Welcome to Refract

-**Refract** is a modern, reactive JavaScript framework that brings clarity and composability to UI development.
-Built with developer experience in mind, Refract introduces innovative concepts like **refractions**, **lenses**, and **optics** to create maintainable, scalable applications.
+**Refract** is a JavaScript framework that makes building web apps easier.
+It helps you create apps that automatically update when your data changes.
+Refract uses special tools called **refractions**, **lenses**, and **optics** to help you build apps that are easy to maintain and grow.

 ## Why Choose Refract?

-### 🚀 **Reactive by Nature**
+### **Reactive by Nature**
-State changes automatically propagate through your application without manual intervention.
-No more `setState` calls or complex state management libraries.
+Your app updates automatically when data changes.
+No need to manually tell parts of your app to refresh - Refract handles this for you.

-### 🔧 **Composable Architecture**
+### **Build with Reusable Pieces**
-Build reusable logic with optics and lenses.
-Create modular components that can be easily tested and maintained.
+Create logic once and use it everywhere.
+Refract's optics and lenses help you build components that are easy to test and maintain.

-### 💡 **Familiar Yet Fresh**
+### **Familiar Yet Fresh**
-If you know React, you'll feel at home with Refract's component model, while enjoying modern reactive programming patterns.
+If you know React, you'll feel right at home.
+Refract uses similar concepts but makes them even easier to work with.

-### ⚡ **Performance Optimized**
+### **Fast Performance**
-Fine-grained reactivity ensures only the components that need updates are re-rendered, leading to excellent performance out of the box.
+Only the parts of your app that actually need to update will re-render.
+This means your app stays fast even as it grows.

 ## Quick Example